localstack/snowflake-docs/content/en/user-guide/integrations/continuous-integration/index.md

 ## Introduction

-This guide explains how to set up the LocalStack Snowflake emulator in a continuous integration (CI) environment.
+This guide explains how to set up the Snowflake emulator in a continuous integration (CI) environment.
 You can use the emulator to test your Snowflake integration without connecting to the real Snowflake instance.

-To install the LocalStack Snowflake emulator, you need to set up the LocalStack CLI and pull the Docker image.
+To install the Snowflake emulator, you need to set up the LocalStack CLI and pull the Docker image.
 After starting the Docker container, an endpoint (`snowflake.localhost.localstack.cloud`) is made available to connect to the emulated Snowflake instance, which you can use to test your data integrations in CI environments.

 ## Configure the LocalStack CI Key